Insider Advice on How to Apply for and Use HELOCs

 Funds are typically available within days or weeks of the signed lending close.

-Understand the difference between "draw period"repayment period."
-Know"y when your rates will go up, and how this will affect your payment.
+- Understand the difference between "draw period"repayment period."
+Know when your rates will go up and how this will affect your payment.

-Look out for minimum draw and maximum balance requirements.
+- Look out for any minimum draw or maximum balance requirements.

-Avoid a HELOC that calls for a balloon payment, or lump sum repayment of the amount owed.
+- Avoid a HELOC that calls for a balloon payment or a lump-sum repayment of the amount owed.